deeputech/deeputech.github.io/_posts/2020-06-12-my-vr-gaming-pc-build.md

 I tried to play PC VR using the included USB-C 2.0 cable and it was ok but I bought a 5-meter USB-C 3.0 cable for better bandwidth and it works quite well.
 I tried using [Virtual Desktop](https://www.vrdesktop.net/) to play PC VR wirelessly on Quest but since I'm on full WiFi which is shared with so many devices in my house the latency was quite bad, maybe I'll add a dedicated WiFi terminal for this in the future.
 A friend of mine was able to play Alyx on ultra settings through Virtual Desktop so its possible with proper network settings.

+**Edit**: Someone on Reddit pointed out that the Virtual Desktop issue could be due to an [AMD driver issue](https://www.reddit.com/r/OculusQuest/comments/gthnft/amd_driver_2051_doubles_virtual_desktop_latency/fscuuzz/), so I rolled back to the previous version of the driver and Virtual Desktop works better now, the latency is acceptable and I was able to play Alyx fine.
+Though the visual quality was still not as good as the Link cable, maybe if I'm on a wired LAN connection for the PC it could be better.

 ## Performance

 Now that I have finished the build and installed a fresh Windows 10 OS, its time for some benchmarks.
 I used standard benchmarking tools like [Cinebench](https://www.maxon.net/en-us/products/cinebench-r20-overview/), [3DMark](https://www.3dmark.com/), and so on.
 Here are the results.